Rohail30/Resume-Wordpress/How To/README.md

-## Setting Up a Microsoft Azure Linux Server
+## Setting Up a Microsoft Azure Linux Server And Resume On Wordpress

 - **Create Azure Account:**
    - Visit [Microsoft Azure](https://azure.microsoft.com/) and create an account.